 Common Jasmine Flower Colors and their Meaning & Symbolism

-Jasmine blossoms are most often white, but some varieties produce yellow, pink, or pink-white blooms.
+Jasmine blossoms are most often white, but some varieties produce yellow, pink, or pink-white blooms, giving them different meanings.

 In the language of flowers, white jasmine stands for amiability and sweet love.
 Yellow jasmine flowers indicate elegance and grace.

 The Meaning, Symbolism, and Cultural Significance of Jasmine Flowers

 In many parts of the world where jasmine grows, this beautiful flower has symbolic meaning.
 For instance, in parts of India, jasmine flowers are associated with intimacy and are featured prominently at weddings.
 Javanese weddings also include sweetly scented blossoms.